What is Surfskating?

 How Do You Ride a Surfskate?

-If you’re a beginner wanting to learn how to surfskate, my video course, “Surfskating for Non-Surfers,” gives you step-by-step instructions in a live class setting with eight beginners just like you.
+If you’re a beginner wanting to learn how to surfskate, my video course, “Surfskating for Non-Surfers,” gives you step-by-step instructions in a live class setting with beginners just like you.

 Your front foot sits slightly behind the front truck and your back foot goes on the kicktail.
 Your feet typically lie perpendicular to the deck.